NativeScript/nativescript-dev-debugging/.github/ISSUE_TEMPLATE.md

 ### Please tell us how to recreate the issue in as much detail as possible.
 1. Start `nd.run` command
 2. ...

-### Is there code involved?
-If so, please share the minimal amount of code needed to recreate the problem.
-_(You can paste entire code snippets or attach a runnable project)_